How to Pack a carry-On for two weeks in Europe

 Use expandable carry on suitcases: You want to use the biggest carry on suitcase possible.
 With an expandable suitcase, you can increase your suitcase by about 15%, which makes a big difference.
 If you don’t like expandable hard suitcases, soft suitcases have some extra stretch that helps too.
 I love Samsonite suitcases!

 Carry big backpacks: For our second carry-on, everyone had a big backpack.
 That gave us extra room for souvenirs and things that wouldn’t fit in our suitcases.
 This travel backpack has great reviews on Amazon and is very affordable.
 I have the Nordace Sienna backpack and it is the best travel backpack I’ve ever used!
-(Code TURNER will get you 20% off.)

 Stay in an AirBNB with a washer/dryer: We were able to rewear clothes on our trip because we had a washer and dryer in the AirBNB.
 Packing light helps!
-We stayed at an AirBNB in France and then a hotel in Ireland, so we want to Ireland with suitcases full of clean clothes.
+We stayed at an AirBNB in France and then a hotel in Ireland, so we went to Ireland with suitcases full of clean clothes.

 Packing with only carry-ons is I think the best way to travel overseas.
 It gives you so much freedom and you aren’t overwhelmed by too much luggage (and you don’t have to worry about losing it!).
 I hope this post is helpful as you plan your next trip.